Post

 Two interface choices worth flagging:

 stream and complete, not just stream.
 Streaming is the main act — the page-mode and wiki-mode chat answers stream token-by-token.
 But the project also generates two follow-up “suggestion chips” after every answer (you saw these in Post 1’s walkthrough).
-Those don’t need streaming — they’re tiny, the frontend shows them all at once at the end, streaming would buy nothing.
+Those don’t need streaming: they’re tiny, the frontend shows them all at once at the end, and streaming would buy nothing.
 So complete() is a one-shot non-streaming call.
 The two methods cleanly cover both use cases without trying to make stream() pretend to be a one-shot via “collect all tokens into a string.”

 json_format on complete().
-This one is interesting and deserves its own paragraph.
+This one is worth its own paragraph.
 The follow-up chips need to come back as structured JSON ({"suggestions": [{"text": ..., "mode": "page" | "wiki"}, ...]}).
 Big models like Claude follow JSON-in-prompt instructions reliably; small local models (qwen2.5:7b) will happily ignore them and emit a paragraph of prose with maybe-JSON in the middle.
-To rescue this, Ollama supports structured outputs — if you pass a JSON Schema as the format field, Ollama constrains the sampling step itself to match the schema, token by token.
+To rescue this, Ollama supports structured outputs: if you pass a JSON Schema as the format field, Ollama constrains the sampling step itself to match the schema, token by token.
 The output is literally not capable of being malformed JSON.

 • json_format=False — no constraint.